Auto rickshaw: Nepal

 Auto rickshaws were a popular mode of transport in Nepal during the 1980s and 1990s, until the government banned the movement of 600 such vehicles in the early 2000s.
 The earliest auto rickshaws running in Kathmandu were manufactured by Bajaj Auto.

 Nepal has been a popular destination for the Rickshaw Run.
 The 2009 Fall Run took place in Goa, India and ended in Pokhara, Nepal.

 Pakistan

 Auto rickshaws are a popular mode of transport in Pakistani towns and are mainly used for travelling short distances within cities.
 One of the major manufacturers of auto rickshaws is Piaggio.
-The government is taking measures to convert all gasoline powered auto rickshaws to cleaner CNG rickshaws by 2015 in all the major cities of Pakistan by issuing easy loans through commercial banks.
-Environment Canada is implementing pilot projects in Lahore, Karachi, and Quetta with engine technology developed in Mississauga, Ontario, Canada that uses CNG instead of gasoline in the two-stroke engines, in an effort to combat environmental pollution and noise levels.
+The government is taking measures to convert all gasoline powered auto rickshaws to cleaner CNG rickshaws by 2015.
+In relation to that, Environment Canada is implementing pilot projects in Lahore, Karachi, and Quetta with engine technology developed in Mississauga, Ontario, Canada that uses CNG instead of gasoline in two-stroke engines, in an effort to combat environmental pollution and noise levels.
+However, as CNG rickshaws became less popular, more expensive and inefficient, the government started promoting electric rickshaws instead by issuing easy loans through commercial banks in all the major cities of Pakistan.

 In many cities in Pakistan, there are also motorcycle rickshaws, usually called "chand gari" (moon car) or "chingchi", after the Chinese company Jinan Qingqi Motorcycle Co.
 Ltd who first introduced these to the market.